Code-Institute-Submissions/portfolio-6/readme.md

 ### Responsive Design

 Further manual tests were conducted to ensure the portfolio was as responsive as possible.
-Similar to the UX/UI testing appraoch, these tests were carried out after every implementation to minimise time spend debugging responsive issues.
+Similar to the UX/UI testing approach, these tests were carried out after every implementation to minimise time spend debugging responsive issues.

 Responsive tests were carried out using Chrome DevTools' device emulator.